duvitech/FCND-Motion-Planning/.ipynb_checkpoints/README-checkpoint.md

 ```

 I added visualization plots of the grid with the start and end locations, as well as plotting the path once found.
-The plotting was included in a function called plot_map which can be found in the [motion_planning_solution.ipynb]FCND-Motion-Planning/motion_planning_solution.ipynb notebook.
+The plotting was included in a function called plot_map which can be found in the [motion_planning_solution.ipynb](motion_planning_solution.ipynb) notebook.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-I modified Actions in [planning_utils.py]FCND-Motion-Planning/planning_utils.py to include diaganal movement, with their associated cost.
+I modified Actions in [planning_utils.py](planning_utils.py) to include diaganal movement, with their associated cost.

 ```